A close-up shot of an intravenous drip in a hospital.

 • Biologics or Corticosteroids: Co-use requires evaluation to avoid efficacy interference or adverse events.

-Monitoring and Managing Missed Doses
+Monitoring and Managing Missed Doses of Entyvio

 An individual preparing the injection pen.